-PARAMONOS, my beloved, in the name of Zeus, etc., greetings.
+Paramonos, in the name of Zeus, Mithras & the rest, greetings.

 You know how angry you make me when you disparage yourself.
 You think me the infallible cipher, the master philosopher, but I tell you that I am always uncertain, full of fear that I have misrecorded some measurement or miscalculated a sum, never sure of anything.
 I answer your questions with certainty but that is a show.
-You never see me when we’re apart, checking my figures to make sure that my answers are true or if I’ve lied.
+You never see me when we’re apart, checking my figures to know whether my answers are true or if I’ve lied.

-But you—you, dear PARAMONOS, who see into the souls of men, who know their feelings and wants, it is you who amazes me.
+But you—you, dear Paramonos, who see into the souls of men, who know their feelings and wants, it is you who amaze me.
 You predict men’s actions—mine included—as accurately as any tables of planetary motions I could calculate with my poor arithmetic.
 And you do it with such ease.
 What gift have the gods given you that you should know me better than I know myself?

-Please get word to HIPPARCHUS of my findings.
-I’ve given the details to MILTIADES.
-It’s not right that we should strive separately.
+Please get word to Hipparchus of my findings.
+I’ve given the details to Miltiades.
+It’s not right that he and I should strive separately.
 And keep your ears open.
 Tell me all, even the gossip I find so tedious, and which you relate so colorfully.

 I could not have thought of it in sixty years, or in six times sixty years.
 Nothing compels obedience like religion.
 What the heavens have revealed we will cloak in dogma and teach in ritual.
 Will the stars fall?
-No, they turn in the hand of Mithra, who commands your worship—and your silence.
-PARAMONOS, my Venus, my light, fixed and steady and true, you are brilliant.
+No, they turn in the hand of Mithras, who commands your worship—and your silence.
+Paramonos, my light, fixed and steady and true, you are brilliant.

 (You are right.
 Miltiades is a poor substitute.)